-Demonstrates an understanding of how own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.

-Evidences knowledge of the current theoretical and empirical knowledge base as it relates to diversity in all professional activities including research, training, supervision/consultation, and service.

-Demonstrates the ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles.

-Demonstrates the ability to apply a framework for working effectively with areas of individual and cultural diversity.
+1 - MINIMAL KNOWLEDGE, SKILLS, AND ABILITIES Emerging level of competence, close supervision required Competency Rating(s): Demonstrates an understanding of how own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
+Evidences knowledge of the current theoretical and empirical knowledge base as it relat to diversity in all professional activities including research, training, supervision/consultation, and service.
+Demonstrates the ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles. al Demonstrates the ability to apply a framework for working effectively with areas of individual and cultural diversity.
 Demonstrates the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.

-IV.Professional Values, Attitudes and Behaviors

-Monitors and independently resolves situations that challenge professional values and integrity; Conducts self in a professional manner across settings and situations; Independently accepts personal responsibility across settings and contexts

-Displays consolidation of professional identity as a psychologist; demonstrates knowledge about issues central to the field; integrates science and practice

-Demonstrates reflectivity (self-examination) in context of professional practice (reflection-in-action or "thinking on your feet" in-the-moment about personal feelings and professional theories in use); acts skillfully upon reflection; uses self as a therapeutic tool
+Comments (include dates of direct observation): IV.Professional Values, Attitudes and Behaviors 4 - ADVANCED KNOWLEDGE, SKILLS, AND ABILITIES The intern demonstrates advanced skills that exceed entry-level practice.
+Monitors and independently resolves situations that challenge professional values and integrity; Conducts sel a professional manner across settings and situations; Independently accepts personal responsibility across settings and contexts f in Displays consolidation of professional identity as a psychologist; demonstrates knowledge about issues centro to the field; integrates science and practice ıl Demonstrates reflectivity (self-examination) in context of professional practice (reflection-in-action or "thinki on your feet" in-the-moment about personal feelings and professional theories in use); acts skillfully upon reflection; uses self as a therapeutic tool ng Accurately self-assesses competence in all competency domains; integrates self-assessment in practice;

-Accurately self-assesses competence in all competency domains; integrates self-assessment in practice; recognizes limits of knowledge/skills and acts to address them; has extended plan to enhance knowledge/skills
+recognizes limits of knowledge/skills and acts to address them; has extended plan to enhance knowledge/skills